Introduction

 3. What did Adidas do?

-Adidas decided to end their deal with Kanye and take the Yeezy line off the market in an effort to retain their public image.
+Adidas decided to end its deal with Kanye and take the Yeezy line off the market to retain their public image.

 However, this has caused a tremendous loss for the brand, which now anticipates a $738 million total loss in 2023, its first annual loss.